outragedpinkracoon/outragedpinkracoon.github.io/coaching.md

 layout: info_page
 permalink: /coaching/
 title: coaching
 description: Remote, private coaching for companies and individuals in tech from a leader with 15 years of experience.
+Hiring, onboarding, diversity and inclusion, line management, confidence, leadership, team performance and much more.
 ---
 I use coaching to work in partnership with my clients in the tech sector to help them discover clarity and purpose.
 Through thoughtful questioning and guidance, I inspire them to choose courage over comfort and unlock the confidence to perform at their best.